-Putting together a brand ambassador marketing program is a lot of work.
+Putting together a brand ambassador program is a lot of work.
 And it’s not quite as straightforward as assembling flat-pack furniture.
 (Are those things ever really as straightforward as they say they are?)
 So to help you out, we’ve put together our little step-by-step article to help guide you through the process.

 If you’re unfamiliar with ambassador marketing programs, you can think of them as a type of customer loyalty program.
 People who absolutely love your brand apply to be a part of your program as brand ambassadors and earn perks for performing various marketing tasks.
 It’s a win-win!